 The Society of Toxicologic Pathology (STP) Internet Committee-Web-based Education Subcommittee (WBEC) is pleased to offer these quarterly Short Education Webinar Series as an educational tool to foster collaboration among the toxicologic pathology community.
-The fourth of the series entitled "Fundamentals of Translational Neuroscience in Toxicologic Pathology" features five presentations from a half-day Continuing Education Course at the STP Annual Symposium held in Washington, DC (June 2014).
+The fifth of the series will focus on Impact on the Stage-Aware Assessment of the Reproductive Tract which features five presentations from a half-day Continuing Education Course at the STP Annual Symposium held in Montréal, Québec, Canada (June 2017).

 Not a member?
 Apply today to receive all STP member benefits.